ayuiu02/overallPreTest/README.md

 Reason: because the system replacing “ “ with “” while showing the address using replace() method.<br/>

 **Flaky Test**<br/>
+1. What is a flaky test?
+Answer:<br/>
+Flaky test is testing which produced inconsistent result.
+Sometimes the testing got failed while in the other time it got passed.<br/>

+2. An element in a website is using ajax/javascript to show the data (processed as asynchronous).
+What do you do to test that element?
+Answer:<br/>
+Based on what I read, to test website which has ajax/javascript on it, one of the way is we could use implicitlyWait() in Selenium.
+So if we have a form using AJAX to shows the data, then we could set timeout in our script for several second so then we could ensure certain component is there or not.<br/>

+3. A website page can only be accessed with CAPTCHA.
+How do you test that page?
+Answer:<br/>
+Based on what I read, to handle captcha testing we could set static captcha in our testing environment.<br/>

 **Essay Question Topic**<br/>
 1. Create automation test script to test these end-point:<br/>
 a.
 GET -> https://jsonplaceholder.typicode.com/posts -> To make sure this